 - Baking Powder.
 Baking powder is necessary in helping the cookie rise slightly and creates a tender texture.

 - Peanut Butter.
-Opt for a natural peanut butter as the oil not only adds the best flavor but it also adds moisture the cookie dough needs.
+Use a natural peanut butter as the oil not only adds the best flavor but it also adds moisture the cookie dough needs.
 You can substitute this for a natural cashew butter or almond butter if you prefer, but do not omit the nut butter or the recipe won't work.

 - Maple Syrup.
-It is important to use real maple syrup and not pancake syrup as it not only adds adds depth of flavor but it helps the cookie hold together & bake properly.
+It is important to use real maple syrup and not pancake syrup as it not only adds adds depth of flavor but it helps the cookie hold together and bake properly.

 - Almond Milk.
 My personal preference is to use an organic unsweetened almond milk, but you may use whatever type of milk you prefer.